 Part 1 of 4: Adventure in Greece

 In September of 2018 we arrived by air in Athens, Greece on an early rainy morning at the end of September.
-Steve and I didn’t mind that it was raining out.
+Regardless of the rain, Steve and I were still thrilled.
 We were on our honeymoon and it was Greece!!
 We were staying in the Plaka Area, situated below the Acropolis.
 So on this rainy day in Athens, we decided to start exploring the area and the ancient sites.
 Plaka was everything I envisioned Athens to be.
 The neoclassic architecture, narrow cobblestone streets, history everywhere, outdoor cafes and markets all enhanced the area.

 Kydathinaion Street is a pedestrian street in Plaka and easy to find.
 Restaurants line tables along the street and the shops of this area have everything a tourist could want.
 A must go to in Plaka is O Brettos on Kydathinaion Steet.
 Having the distinction of being the oldest distillery in Athens which distills Ouzo.
 More specifically, Ouzo is a popular liquor that has a licorice flavor, you will find it in many Greek establishments.
 Colorful bottles line the unique back wall , while wooden barrels line up a side wall.
 I have heard Ouzo is very good and very strong.
 Sadly, I did not have any but wish I would have tried it just to say I did!